OpsHubProduct/OIM-Documentation/docs/.gitbook/includes/tfs-serviceconnection-agentpool-taskgroup-known-limitations-behavior.md

     <img src="../../assets/AgentPoolCollectionLevel.png"/>
   </p>
 * When this option is enabled, both project-level and collection-level Agent Pools will be synchronized.

+**Service Connection Entity**

+**Known Behaviour and Limitations:**
+* After a successful synchronization of the Service Connection, you need to enter the password manually in the target project as Microsoft API does not expose this sensitive data due to security concerns.
+* Service Connections of type **Azure Resource Manager** cannot be synchronized from **Azure DevOps Services** to **Azure DevOps Server**.
+  * Reason: There is a template mismatch in Azure Resource Manager between Azure DevOps Services (cloud) and Azure DevOps Server (TFS).
+Due to these template differences and API limitations, this service connection will not be synced from ADO Cloud to TFS.

 **Variable Group Entity**